Latest Blog Posts:

 Resin Art – Resin Epoxy casting

 Resin or also called epoxy resin or epoxy consists of two components: The resin and the hardener.
 These are mixed together, provided with liquid or solid pigments and then poured onto the painting base.
-Within a few hours the resin becomes hard due to a chemical reaction.
+Within a few hours, the resin becomes hard due to a chemical reaction.
 Several layers can be poured on top of each other.
-You can cast classical pictures as well as forms or jewellery.
+You can cast classical pictures as well as forms or jewelry.
 The resin art is the most demanding of all the variants presented here.
 But you can also create breathtaking works of art with it.

 The most important information for your entry into resin art can be found here:

 - Resin Art Supplies – What you need for your resin painting